Wail13/SyncPy/Installation.md

 Open terminal console and type

+'''
-····# Username and password is required for this step to connect anaconda-cloud ····anaconda login
+# Username and password is required for this step to connect anaconda-cloud
+anaconda login
-····# create env in your local machine for windows .... conda env create wail/syncpy
+# create env in your local machine for windows
+conda env create wail/syncpy
-....# create env in your local machine for linux /mac ....conda env create wail/syncpylinux
+# create env in your local machine for linux /mac
+conda env create wail/syncpylinux
+'''